Free interactive D&D 5e SRD stat block

 How to run Giant Boar

 Panic triggers are simple.
-At Bloodied (21 HP) the boar starts looking for a way out, and torches in its face or thunder damage send it crashing back into the brush.
+At Bloodied the boar starts looking for a way out, and torches in its face or thunder damage send it crashing back into the brush.
 It will not chase the party uphill, into water, or through fire.
-If it has young nearby, all of this reverses: it dies first.
+If it has young nearby, all of this reverses: it dies first, defending them.

 Stage the boar by sound.
 Have the party hear something heavy snapping branches for two rounds before they see it, then have it explode out of the treeline already mid-charge.
-Beasts are about velocity, not surprise rounds.
+Beasts are about velocity.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.